7 months ago

 I thought this was clear when I announced my decision to step back but it was one of the most-asked questions and I received a lot of comments about being a stay at home mom, so it wasn’t.
 I’m sorry.
 That’s what I get for trying to write at midnight.

-Conor is a realtor here in Chicago, I have my blog, and we cofounded Anecdote with Amelia Eaton, her husband, and my mother-in-law in 2019.
+Conor is a realtor here in Chicago, I have my blog, and we cofounded Anecdote with our friends and my mother-in-law in 2019.
 I wasn’t really able to be involved with Anecdote beyond a few photoshoots since I was always working on The Everygirl, but knew that going in.
 It’s something that I’m excited to be a part of, and it will offer a lot of flexibility and more time with the girls since it’s not full-time.

 Will you take on a bigger role at Anecdote?

-I would love to once we have some help with the girls.
+I would love to, yes.
+I’ll be taking over social and the newsletter ASAP.
 Will have to chat with the team, but it’s something I’d be excited about, and the flexibility is perfect for our family.

 Will you keep your personal blog?

 Yes, definitely.
 I’ve been blogging since 2007 and can’t imagine not having it.
-Most of my posts are written late at night or when the girls miraculously nap at the same time which has happened maybe a handful of times.
+It’s also now my current source of income, so I do need to keep it going, but also want to keep it going.
 Really looking forward to having some more time to devote to it.

 What are you most looking forward to in this new phase of your life?